 vim.keymap.set("v", "K", ":m '<-2<CR>gv=gv",{desc = 'switch current line with the one above'})

-in lua.
-There are also new ways of doing things that work, and which feel nicer to me (like the way of setting keymaps in different modes above).
-Finally, you can see that we’ve pre-emptively declared our leader and local-leader keys – we want to do this before we load any plugins so that the plugins define their own keymaps consistent with what we want.
+Because neovim automatically executes every .lua file inside the plugin/ directory, we don’t even need to require() these files in our init.lua.
+They just work!
+Notice also that we’ve pre-emptively declared our leader and local-leader keys in the 00options.lua file – we want to do this before we load any plugins so that the plugins define their own keymaps consistent with what we want.

 Installing plugins